 3 Ways to Improve Your Black Russian

 The black Russian really is a great drink and that's why it's so popular.
-Just like many of our favorite cocktails, it can also be used as a foundation for new ideas.
+Just like many favorite cocktails, it can also be used as a foundation for new ideas.
 For instance, you can bring the vodka-coffee combination into the world of boozy ice pops to create a fun adults-only treat for summer.

 But why stop there?
 Let's explore some ideas for improving your black Russian experience.

 No one says that you have to pour a black Russian in any exact proportions.
 In fact, you should be customizing it to your taste because you're the one drinking it.
 You can even switch it up depending on your mood.

 The 2-to-1 ratio given in the recipe is a nice balance; the drink is neither too sweet nor too dry.
 If you want it a little sweeter one night, simply pour more liqueur.
 If, on the other hand, you would like a drier drink (perfect for dinner), then go with less liqueur and make up for it with vodka.